Ed Salamon

 Salamon's success at WHN encouraged the establishment of country radio stations in other urban and non-traditional country markets, which greatly expanded the audience for country radio, and, in turn, increased the exposure of country music.
 He has been credited with reinventing country radio because his programming techniques, viewed as radical at the time, were emulated by other broadcasters, many of which went on to greater successes in the radio industry.
 After WHN, Salamon headed a succession of national radio networks for twenty consecutive years.

 Early career

 Salamon began his radio career in 1970 as assistant promotions manager and director of market research for KDKA in Pittsburgh.
 Upon his promotion to music director, he applied the methodology used for sales research to programming.
 His techniques led to his being hired, in 1973, for his first job as program director, at country-formatted WEEP, a Pittsburgh daytime-only AM station, which was virtually at the bottom of the local radio ratings.
 At WEEP, he furthered his use of research for programming and became the first country radio program director to adopt the formatics, most notably short playlists, used in Top 40 Radio.
-Under Salmon's guidance, WEEP became second rated only to KDKA in The Pittsburgh Total Survey Area.
+Under Salamon's guidance, WEEP became second rated only to KDKA in the Pittsburgh Total Survey Area.